 After three years of working with the agency, she returned to Heart of Florida United Way and has continued her tradition of running a first-class accounting operation, which continually receives accolades from United Way board members and the accounting community.

-Robert Haight joined Heart of Florida United Way in September, 2010 to lead the organization’s multimillion dollar annual campaign that helps fund nearly 100 local health and human service programs.
-The Heart of Florida United Way’s 2014-15 campaign raised $18.5 million in support of Building Safe Communities through Education, Improving Financial Stability, Developing Healthy Children and Families and Alleviating Hunger and Homelessness.
-During the course of his United Way career, he has directed campaigns raising over $250 million for local human services.
+Robert Haight joined Heart of Florida United Way (HFUW) in September, 2010 to lead the organization’s multimillion dollar annual campaign effort that helps the residents of Orange, Osceola and Seminole Counties.
+The Heart of Florida United Way’s 2016-17 campaign raised $17.7 million in support of health, education, financial stability, veteran’s services and basic needs.
+During his United Way career he has directed campaigns raising over $265 million for local human services.

 A results-oriented community leader with 30 years of United Way experience, Haight’s expertise includes workplace fundraising, major gift development, community investment, social responsibility initiatives, financial management and public policy.

 Prior to joining HFUW, Haight served as president of Heart of West Michigan United Way, based in Grand Rapids, where he was responsible for revenue of more than $14 million and an additional $8 million in resources-under-management.